nuptechs/NuP-est/replit.md

 # Overview

-NuP-est is an AI-powered adaptive study management platform that creates personalized learning experiences through deep user profiling and intelligent content delivery.
-The system guides users through a comprehensive setup process and provides an intuitive study hub with integrated AI tools, flashcards, knowledge base management, and progress tracking, all tailored to individual learning profiles.
-The project aims to offer a polished, professional user experience with a focus on intuitive navigation and adaptive learning strategies.
+NuP-est is an AI-powered adaptive study management platform designed to personalize learning experiences through deep user profiling and intelligent content delivery.
+It provides a comprehensive setup, an intuitive study hub with integrated AI tools, flashcards, knowledge base management, and progress tracking, all tailored to individual learning profiles.
+The project aims for a polished, professional user experience with intuitive navigation and adaptive learning strategies, ultimately enhancing learning efficiency and engagement.

 # User Preferences